 Then I had one more thought: I should see the lessons that my life dishes up for me as an expression of God’s Love.
 The reasoning is very much the same: God in His Love wants my happiness, and He knows that I will only find happiness through learning salvation.
 Therefore, He (through the Holy Spirit) makes sure that in each second I meet exactly the lesson I need to further my learning, to gain total happiness.

-In talking about all this with Nicola, I realized that I have been absolutely convinced that God is pure Love.
+I realized that I have been absolutely convinced that God is pure Love.
 Yet I have separated the Workbook practice and my life lessons off from that, without realizing it.
 I had seen them, rather, as almost the workings of some kind of impersonal law.
 It’s as if some big machine turned its gears for a while and spat out this stuff for me.
 I haven’t seen it as God punishing me or testing me, just more like cosmic gears turning, if I had to put a finger on it.

 If I really took this to heart, it would obviously mean a much more positive attitude toward the practice and toward my life circumstances.
 I’ve tended to approach the first as a duty and the second as patently unfair.
 Now I want to approach both as God loving me through the veil of my sleep, surrounding me with the means to learn so that His child can be happy.
 This reminds me of one of my favorite spiritual poems, by Elizabeth Browning: